 If you’ve read my previous articles then you know that Nosgoth was an amazing game that touched our lives in ways we could have never imagined.
 But how is the world now one year later?

 As previously mentioned, the community behind the game has remained strong over the past year.
 So strong that a group of veterans are planning to hold a “Nosgoth Convention” later this year in August.
 The idea is to have a large meet-up where players of the game can get together, drink, remember the game and have a nice time together.

 In addition to this, there’s still an active Discord channel where members of the community discuss things with each other and share images.
 It’s no longer as active as it used to be but there’s plenty of users still logging in every day and quite a few regulars!

 Despite the cancellation one year ago today, the community has remained strong and closely knit.
-There are still fans creating fan art for the game and other user created content such as card games and projects inspired by Nosgoth.
-The community surrounding Nosgoth is a strong one filled with incredible individual who all have their own unique stories to tell.
+There are still fans creating fan art for the game and other user-created content such as card games and projects inspired by Nosgoth.
+The community surrounding Nosgoth is a strong one filled with incredible individuals who all have their own unique stories to tell.
 Perhaps one day we’ll be able to write more about this.

 It’s been a few weeks since my last article that looked at the games players have moved to and there’s been a few changes since then.
 The most popular games now seem to be:

 - Dead by Daylight

 There are still some users who have moved to games such as Rainbow Six Siege or For Honor but only a small number have.
 Many players have actually given up on gaming and no longer play games so intensively.
 I am one of those people who no longer plays a single game intensively, I drift between games and mostly play for review purposes now.
 For me, the entertainment value for games is very low right now for some reason.